-One of the more accessible and straight-forward high peaks, Giant is a perfect hike to do as a family or in a larger group.
-There is a great view from the top, and afterwards you can cross the road and go for a swim in Chapel Pond.
-For another post-hike cool down, you could grab an ice cream at the Noonmark Diner if you’re driving back through Keene Valley.
-Fun fact – Giant was the first of the 46 peaks to be summited – it was summited in 1797 and named “Giant of the Valley” because its face loomed large over Saint Huberts.
+One of the more accessible and straight-forward high peaks, Giant Mountain is a perfect hike to do as a family or in a larger group.
+There is a great view from the top, and afterward, you can cross the road and go for a swim in Chapel Pond.
+For another post-hike cooldown, you could grab an ice cream at the Noonmark Diner if you’re driving back through Keene Valley. #DackFact – Giant was the first of the 46 High Peaks to be summited – it was summited in 1797 and named “Giant of the Valley” because its face loomed large over Saint Huberts.

 Distance: 6 miles round-trip